staD020/png2prg/readme.md

 By default png2prg 1.8 does a pretty good job at optimizing the resulting prg for crunchers and packers.
 It is not enough to beat [SPOT 1.3](https://csdb.dk/release/?id=242492).

+The optimization techniques used by png2prg are also responsible for cleaning up the bitmap, making it ideal for animations and color effects.

 ### -brute-force (-bf)

 Iterates are over many -bitpair-colors permutations automatically, packs